 Everyone holds different identities that weave together to form a unique person.
 Beyond these normal unique differences that we all share, I believe in the importance of paying special attention to identities that have been historically marginalized or oppressed.
 My approach to therapy attempts to respect and empower those coming from the full range of racial identities, gender identities, class backgrounds, cultural & national backgrounds, able-bodiedness, and religious & spiritual identities.

 Some individuals who hold marginalized identities may feel uncomfortable working with therapists who come from a privileged identity.
 This is valid, and you deserve to feel safe and empowered in therapy.
 Because of this, I want to be upfront about my own identities if you believe it may impact your ability to engage fully in therapy.
-I am a white, heterosexual, able-bodied, femme-presenting non-binary person.
+I am a white, non-binary, and generally able-bodied person with some personal experience of chronic illness.

 As someone who comes from so many privileged identities, I find it tremendously important to continually strive for self-growth in unlearning oppressive behaviors and addressing oppressive systems in our society.
 I try to stay engaged with these concerns, particularly concerning racism, heterosexism & homophobia, and trans & gender identity issues.